Approx. Time Difference

 Demonstrations & Strikes

-Protests are frequent in France, mostly in metropolitan areas, and are usually staged by public officials, unionized workers, farmers, and anti-globalization and eco-activists.
+Strikes and protests are frequent in France, mostly in metropolitan areas, and are usually staged by public officials, unionized workers, farmers, and anti-globalization and eco-activists.
 While violent civil unrest is not common in France, student, labor union, and immigrant demonstrations have escalated into confrontations in the past.

 Large demonstrations in France usually have a strong police presence, but there have been occasions when protesters burned cars and numerous arrests were reported.
 In addition, the congestion caused by large demonstrations could cause major inconveniences for a visitor on a tight schedule.